IgniteUI/igniteui-docfx/en/components/date-time-editor.md

 - <kbd>Ctrl</kbd> / <kbd>Cmd</kbd> + <kbd>;</kbd> - set the current day and time in the editor.

+#### IME Support
+The `IgxDateTimeEditorDirective` directive supports IME input.
+When typing in an Asian language input, the control will display input method compositions and candidate lists directly in the control’s editing area, and immediately re-flow surrounding text as the composition ends.

 ## Examples

 ### Display and input format